APAC Study Day 2016 - In Good Company: Working with Partners

 Helen Roberts, Manager, National Resource Centre for Dance, University of Surrey will talk about lessons learned from partnership working, drawn from the experiences of the National Resource Centre for Dance.
 What has worked, what has worked better, what didn’t work, and what to consider in the future about working with partners on projects.

-Rebecca Tremain, LSHTM and Kate Valentine, Digital Drama talk on their joint HLF project: Resurrecting the Shakespeare Hut.
+Kate Valentine, Digital Drama talk on their joint HLF project with LSHTM: Resurrecting the Shakespeare Hut.
 The project involved creating an installation and dramatic event to mark the centenary of the opening of the Shakespeare Hut in 1916.
 This presentation will explore the challenges of engaging a primarily scientific institution with a historical and theatrical subject and celebrate some of the expected partnerships that have grown out of this project.

 Tickets are free for members and £10 for non-members (payment details will be issued once you have booked your ticket).